ashawe/CTF-Website-Template-2020/CONTRIBUTING.md

 * To provide a beautiful and cool looking CTF website
 * Make it easier for CTF organizers to host CTFs by giving them a good looking UI
 * Foster a culture of respect and gratitude in the open source community.

+## Please note that
+If there are multiple commits in your pull request, these commits will be squashed before merging.

+Make sure, if that's the case, that your pull request has a nice description explaining what it does.

+It's okay to have work-in-progress pull requests.
+Add [WIP] in the title of your pull request if that's the case, otherwise your pull request will be considered in a state of being able to be merged as is.